 - How does it function?

-This is an event for property owners, contractors, architects, designers, students and the general public alike to learn more about a variety of affordable housing in the City and the innovative methods being used to meet the housing needs for all San Franciscans.
+This is an event for property owners, contractors, designers, students and the general public alike to learn more about a variety of affordable housing in the City and the innovative methods being used to meet the housing needs for all San Franciscans.

 Please come enjoy their fine work – and explore Urbanism from Within.

 Exhibition opens 6:00 PM | Friday, February 20, 2015